Ston & Mali Ston in Croatia

-Tip: You can buy high quality sea salt at the entrance of Solana Ston!
+Tip: Admission to the salt lakes currently costs 4 euros per person.
+You can buy high-quality sea salt at the entrance to Solana Ston!

 The picturesque town of Mali Ston is beautifully situated on the Malistonski Canal and is famous for its oyster and shellfish farming, but also for its small medieval old town.
-Particularly worth seeing is the fortress Koruna (Tvrđava Koruna), with its imposing fortified towers, which is connected to the Stoner Wall and where the entrance is also located.
+Particularly worth seeing is the fortress Koruna also called Tvrđava Koruna, with its imposing fortified towers, which is connected to the Stoner Wall and where the entrance is also located.
 Also the small harbor with the watchtower gives the little town a unique character.

 But the most beautiful thing here is the unique calm atmosphere, and the small beaches, where you can enjoy the picturesque flair of Mali Ston while swimming in the sea.
 In the center of the town there are some excellent restaurants, which offer fresh oysters and specialties from the sea.

-Tip: There is very nice and magnificent small 3-Star hotel, the Ostrea Hotel, located right on the seafront.
+Tip: Mali Ston is an enchanting place for a relaxing vacation.
+There is very nice and magnificent small 3-Star hotel, the Ostrea Hotel, located right on the seafront.

 At the lower end of Mali Ston there are two beautiful quiet beaches.
 These small pebble bays are, thanks to the warm sea temperatures, ideal for swimming.
 There is usually not much going on here, which means you can really relax on these great beaches.